 What Makes Our Metal Roofs Better?

-Hidden Fasteners and Why They’re Important
+Concealed Fasteners and Why They’re Important

 While old school metal roofs had exposed fasteners, design technology has brought roofs with concealed fasteners.
 The concealed fasteners don’t need the neoprene washers that wear out, because they are never exposed to the weather.
 Additionally, concealed fasteners, through clip design and sometimes panel design, allow for the thermal movement of the metal.
 The roof is held secure, but there are ways for it to float incrementally and move with temperature changes without anything breaking down or coming less weathertight with age.